linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    ForceCommand /home/your_username/ssh-login-notify.sh
    ```

-   This ensures that the script is executed each time an SSH login is attempted.
+   This ensures the script is executed every time someone logs in via SSH.

 3. **Save and exit**:
    - Press `CTRL + X` to exit.